-There are six different operation modes for the microcontroller, each one with its own special characteristics and which can be chosen according to the specific performance and power requirements of the application.
-There are two modes allowing normal operation of the microcontroller, the FAST Mode and SLOW Mode.
+There are six different modes of operation for the microcontroller, each one with its own special characteristics and which can be chosen according to the specific performance and power requirements of the application.
+There are two modes allowing normal operation of the microcontroller, the NORMAL Mode and SLOW Mode.
 The remaining four modes, the SLEEP0, SLEEP1, IDLE0 and IDLE1 Mode, are used when the microcontroller CPU is switched off to conserve power.

-Operation Description
+Operation Made Description

-Mode CPU f {sys} f {SUB} f {TBC}
+Operation Mode CPU f {SYS} f {SUB} f {TBC}

-FAST On f H ∼f H /64 On On
+NORMAL On f H ∼f H /64 On On

 SLOW On f {SUB} On On

 IDLE0 Off Off On On

 IDLE1 Off On On On

 SLEEP0 Off Off Off Off

 SLEEP1 Off Off On Off

-FAST Mode
+NORMAL Mode